 Campo Santo (Sacred Field)

 This place is called the Sacred Field.
-It was built in 1278 due to a legend known in the city which says that Archbishop Ubaldo dei Lanfranchi returned from the Fourth Crusade with different shiploads of land from Golgotha, so that the citizens of Pisa could be buried in sacred soil.
+It was built in 1278 due to a legend in the city that says Archbishop Ubaldo dei Lanfranchi returned from the Fourth Crusade with different shiploads of land from Golgotha so that the citizens of Pisa could be buried in sacred soil.

 Orto Botanico (Botanic Garden)